100R

 I hailed the coastguard on the radio, but they were treating us like they would a large cargo ship.
 The questions she asked didn’t apply to us.
 When I tried to explain our situation she just apologized, I’d reached the limit of her English and she left the channel.
 I was beyond angry at that point, frustrated by Japanese bureaucracy.

 I could hear Devine outside then.
 "The hell is going on?"
 I was fuming.
 "Coastguard hung up on me.
 They won’t let us into the port."
 Devine was shivering violently, and was also short on patience.
 "What?
 Take the tiller, I’ll speak to them."
 Devine was alternating speaking to the Shimizu port radio and the Coastguard.
 About 15 minutes later, Devine told me to head into port and gave me a set of coordinates.
 "We can take Pino to this berth.
-They said it was next to a boat called Dawn Treader." he told me.
+They said it was next to a boat called Dawn Treader." they told me.
 "How the hell did you get permission?"
-I asked him, impressed.
-Devine told them it was a force majeure, that we had repairs to do and that we had no other options.
-He also said that we had all the necessary papers and even gave them references of people we knew in Japan (contacts of other Japanese sailors we'd met in Ogasawara).
-All in all, we wanted to say the same thing but Devine said it in a way that was concise, important when dealing with people with English as their second language.
+I asked them, impressed.
+Devine told the authorities it was a force majeure, which it was, that we had repairs to do and that we had no other options.
+They also said that we had all the necessary papers and even gave them references of people we knew in Japan (contacts of other Japanese sailors we'd met in Ogasawara).
+All in all, we wanted to say the same thing, but Devine said it in a way that was concise-important when dealing with people with English as their second language.
 "I said what they wanted to hear, that’s all.
-Got us in didn't I?"
-I have so much love for this human.
-Devine, my savior.
+Got us in, didn't I?"
+Oh, I have so much love for this human!
 Going back out there was not an option for us, we knew we couldn’t take another night at sea.

 We motored past the breakwater and inside of the Port of Shimizu.
 The coordinates that they’d given us brought us to the marina, but not at a dock.
 We thought this was a mistake and so we circled around the marina a few times to try and find the boat named Dawn Treader—no luck.
 It was hard to see the names in the dark.
 We slipped into a random berth and decided to try and find the boat on foot.
 As soon as we docked, we got another call from the port radio.